-Sexual Assault Response & Prevention Center (SARP) (for student complainants)
+Sexual Assault Response & Prevention Center ("SARP") (for student complainants)

-SARP provides counseling and advocacy to students who have experienced trauma.
+SARP provides counseling and advocacy to students who have experienced trauma www.bu.edu/sarp

-www.bu.edu/shs/sarp

-930 Commonwealth Avenue
+930 Commonwealth Ave.

-24-hour hotline: 617-353-SARP (7277)

-By email: sarp@bu.edu
+24-hour hotline: 617-353-SARP (7277) By email: sarp@bu.edu

-Center for Psychiatric Rehabilitation (for student respondents)
+Center for Psychiatric Rehabilitation (For student respondents)

 The Center for Psychiatric Rehabilitation is dedicated to improving the lives of persons who have psychiatric disabilities.
 The Center specializes in wellness, recovery, support, and advocacy for individuals alleged to have caused harm.
-940 Commonwealth Avenue West 617-353-3549